MarcoAP/AWSTraining/README.md

 ### Observation about this Lambda CloudFormation:
-Before to create [this lambda function link](https://github.com/MarcoAP/AWSTraining/blob/main/CloudFormation/Lambda/lambdaWithBucketNotification.yml) you need to create [this bucket for scripts link](https://github.com/MarcoAP/AWSTraining/blob/main/CloudFormation/S3/bucketArchiveAndBucketScripts.yml) firstly and then insert your scripts [like this link](https://github.com/MarcoAP/AWSTraining/tree/main/CloudFormation/Lambda/scripts/lambda) but all zipped.
+Before to create [this lambda function link](https://github.com/MarcoAP/AWSTraining/blob/main/CloudFormation/Lambda/lambdaWithBucketNotification.yml) you need to create [this bucket for scripts link](https://github.com/MarcoAP/AWSTraining/blob/main/CloudFormation/S3/bucketArchiveAndBucketScripts.yml) firstly and then insert your scripts [like this link](https://github.com/MarcoAP/AWSTraining/tree/main/CloudFormation/Lambda/scripts/lambda) but all need be zipped.